What's it all about?

 Believe it or not we get people wanting to join us from the other side of London.
 Quite apart from the cost, travelling any distance can soon become a hardship especially after a day at work, and you will soon find yourself making excuses for not doing it.

 We really want station members to spend the evening at the station not only doing their own programme, if they have one, but also helping others on that night and with collecting requests from the wards.
-It is also important that you have the time and commitment to turn up every week.
+So it is important that you have the time and commitment to turn up every week, and may not work if you do shift work.
 It is very disruptive and difficult for everybody else if you only turn up once in a while and then expect to do a programme.
 Ultimately your programme may be given to somebody who is more reliable.

 Occasionally we will also ask you to help at fund raising events.
 Running a station like Whipps Cross is costly and we receive no regular external financial support, so we have to raise all the income ourselves (and we will need your help!).

 Unfortunately, as with other stations, due to the voluntary nature of our organisation we are unable to offer work experience positions.
-We are also unable to accommodate gap year students or those likely to be going to university.
+We are also unable to accommodate gap year students or those likely to be going to university or foundation (pre-university) courses.

 Likewise, we do not take on people wanting to use us solely as a training opportunity for a future job in the broadcast media.
 The same applies to people who want to be DJs.

 None really, we can offer you training in the technical aspects of programme making - such as using broadcast equipment, if you want to do programmes.
 Not everybody who joins us wants to present programmes, and that’s fine, we may have opportunities for helping behind the scenes with the day to day running of the station or technical support.